thomasw04/Rhenium/README.md

 The plan is to provide Vulkan support for Windows + Linux and native Metal support for macOS.

-At the beginning, I will try to make rendering a triangle work.
+At the start, I will try to make rendering a triangle work.
 Then I will decide where to go with this project.

 ## Install